Country of Origin

 Should your cartography be rusty, here's a reminder of what countries surround Hungary.
 Raffai Audio make the capital of Budapest their home.

 They go the distance with a mirror-imaged layout which, 1/ gives two setup choices and 2/ creates asymmetrical baffle diffraction to dilute the effect on the tweeter.
 With its two transducers clustered as tightly as funk, the term 'point source' would seem apt.
 It's the higher frequencies which help us localize sounds.
-Making the tweeter directional not like fully upfiring omnis from Avantage or Duevel should create higher focus to undermine their mildly diffusive imaging.
+Making the tweeter directional not like fully upfiring omnis from Avantages or Duevel might create slightly higher focus to undermine more diffusive imaging?

 Front-radiating omnis like mbl's Radialstrahler and German Physic's Ohm/Walsh driver behave more 'normal' in that regard.